How to Handle an Employee Abusing Garden Leave

 Should You Stay After They Cheat?

-There’s no universal answer.
-Every situation is different.
+There is no universal answer.
 Ask yourself:

-• Is your partner taking responsibility — or making excuses?
+• Is your partner taking responsibility or making excuses?

-• Are you both willing to rebuild trust, or are you the only one trying?
+• Are you both willing to rebuild trust or are you the only one trying?

 Signs It Might Be Time to Walk Away

-1. They Won’t Apologise
+1. They Will Not Apologise

 2. They Refuse to Talk About It